aurelilia/gamelin/README.md

 ##### Desktop Version
 - Upscaling with HQ2X, HQ3X and HQ4X
+- `.sav` game saving compatible with most other emulators (BGB, VBA, ...)
 - Save states with "undo last load" function
 - Fast-forwarding at any integer multiplier by holding a configurable key
 - Basic controller support